 Adjust the steering wheel to the desired driving position by moving the control on the left side of the steering column.
+Using this control, you can move the steering wheel forward and backward and up and down.

-▲ Warning: Do not make adjustments while driving.
+Warning: Do not make adjustments while driving.